What is Momentum?

 The blue circle on the price corresponds with the blue circle on the momentum.

-Afterwards, the price drops back and in late December, we start of range-bound trading which continues until late February.
+Afterward, the price drops back and in late December, we start of range-bound trading which continues until late February.
 During this period, there’s no clear direction in the price.
 Momentum also lacks a clear direction.

 Into February, the range becomes smaller and smaller until eventually, price breaks higher to reach an area shown in the top red circle.